-Using Formats on Multiple Dimensions in IBM Planning Analytics
+How Do I Apply Formats to Multiple Dimensions in IBM Planning Analytics?

 Using Formats on Multiple Dimensions in Planning Analytics IBM Recommends applying formats to a single dimension, typically the last dimension in the cube which is commonly referred to as the “measures” dimension.
 However, there may be instances where a particular display of data requires a different set of formats.
 For instance, when you are trying…